molgenis/molgenis-service-armadillo/docs/index.md

 ![Image title](/img/armadillo-logo-border.png){ align=right .armadillo-intro-logo}
 <h1 class="intro">MOLGENIS Armadillo</h1>
-A simple, user-friendly, open source solution for implementing non-disclosive analysis.<br/><br/><br/>
+A simple, user-friendly, open source solution for implementing federated analysis.<br/><br/><br/>
-Armadillo is a data portal that allows data stewards to share datasets on a server, and researchers to analyse these datasets and datasets shared on other servers using the DataSHIELD analysis tools.<br/><br/>
+Armadillo is a data portal that allows data stewards to share datasets on a server, and researchers to analyse these data and those shared on other servers using the DataSHIELD analysis tools.<br/><br/>
 {.intro}